 There is a common misconception that all personal injury cases result in very large settlements or jury verdicts.
 While it is true that some cases do result in very large awards or settlements, the amount of a settlement depends on the specific facts of the case.

 The value of a settlement includes many different factors.
 People hear about cases in the news and sometimes believe that because someone was burned by hot coffee, their case is worth that much or more.
 Or a very large verdict is in the news, and the assumption is that other cases are worth the same amount.

 However, the news reports do not tell the whole story and are not an accurate estimation of other cases.
 True, maybe in one case out of a hundred, the trial verdict is huge, but there will be 99 other cases with similar facts where the amount is much less or worse, and the plaintiff got no money.

-Each case must be evaluated by a top-rated personal injury lawyer after the attorney has the facts.
+A top-rated personal injury lawyer must evaluate each case after the attorney has the facts.

 In Texas, legal damages include both economic damages and non-economic damages.
-In cases where a defendant was grossly negligent, such as in an accident with a drunk driver, punitive damages may be sought.
+Punitive damages may be sought in cases where a defendant was grossly negligent, such as in an accident with a drunk driver.

 Legal Damages for personal injury in Texas can include:

 - Pain and suffering

 - Out-of-pocket expenses related to the injury

 To get damages, you must prove your case to a judge or a jury if a lawsuit is filed and the case is tried.
 Or convince the insurance company you will win the case at trial to secure a settlement.